 LLRH6 has community kitchens located on the second through fifth floors, which are accessible to residents who reside on their designated floors.
 Residents who reside in LLRH6 are still required to have a meal plan.

 Room Charges and Refunds - Room charges are made for each semester at registration time.
 Prorated room refunds are made only when a student leaves the University, following proper room checkout procedures, and before the fifth week of the semester (Fall and Spring semesters only).
 There will be no refunds for disciplinary dismissals.
 (For additional information, see Refunds for Room Charges section below).
-Residents who do not return as students and follow proper room checkout and notification procedures at the end of the fall or spring semesters may be charged additional fees.
+Residents who do not return as students and do not follow proper room checkout and notification procedures at the end of the fall or spring semesters may be charged additional fees.

 Graduate students who are required as part of the academic requirements for a degree to do a practicum or student teaching assignment off campus may have their room charges prorated for a semester, provided they vacate the room during the time period of the off-campus assignment.
 Upon returning to campus, students will be assigned to a room depending on space availability.
 Students who wish to leave personal effects in a room are required to pay the entire semester charge.
 Graduate students who wish to have their room charges prorated for the spring semester must make arrangements with the Office of Residence Life and Housing before the residence halls close for the winter break.